radicle-dev/radicle-upstream/DEVELOPMENT.md

 git submodule foreach "git fetch --all"
 ```

-💡 *You'll have to run the submodule commands every time there are any updates
+💡 *You'll have to run the command every time there are any updates to the test
-to the test fixture repository.*
+fixture repository.*

 Then run tests as usual: `cargo test --all-features --all-targets`.